-Executive Director, NASA Shared Services Center
+Executive Director, Headquarters Operations Executive Director, NASA Shared Services Center

+FROM:

-FROM: Chair, Incentive Awards Board
+Chair, Incentive Awards Board

+SUBJECT:

-SUBJECT: Request for 2008 Agency Honor Awards Nominations
+Request for 2010 Agency Honor Awards Nominations

-On behalf of the Incentive Awards Board (IAB), I invite you to submit your nominations for the 2008 NASA Agency Honor Awards by November 1, 2007.
+On behalf of the Incentive Awards Board (IAB), I invite you to submit your nominations for the 2010 NASA Agency Honor Awards to the NASA Shared Services Center (NSSC) by November 2, 2009.
 An instruction package is enclosed.

-The cornerstones of this year's honor awards are:
+The cornerstones of this year's Honor Awards are:

-- The Agency's mission, values, strategic goals, and the contributions of both individuals and groups toward their achievement. - The Agency's awards vision--awards are given for the right contribution, to the right person, and at the right time and place. - The focus on recognizing teamwork and collaboration across the Agency.
+- The Agency's mission, values, strategic goals, and the contributions of both individuals and groups toward their achievement. - The Agency's awards vision--awards are given for the right contribution, to the right people, and in the right way. - The focus on recognizing teamwork and collaboration across the Agency.